cesaro/dpu/README.rst

 Before compiling DPU please notice that:

 - Development for DPU happens in the ``master`` branch.
-If you want a stable version of the tool you instead download and compile the `latest available release <https://github.com/cesaro/dpu/releases>`__ of the tool.
+If you want a stable version of the tool you should download and compile the `latest available release <https://github.com/cesaro/dpu/releases>`__ of the tool.
 - DPU has only been compiled and tested under Debian/Ubuntu, although it should